Chapter 2: Safety and Traffic, Section 2: Traffic

 - The resident engineer administers the COZEEP program on the project.

 - The resident engineer should determine which contractor activities might use COZEEP support.
 This should be done when a request for COZEEP has been received in writing from the contractor.
-Supporting justification for use or nonuse of COZEEP should be documented in Category 21, “Construction Zone Enhanced Enforcement Program,” of the project files.
+Supporting justification for use or nonuse of COZEEP should be documented in Category 21, “Construction or Maintenance Zone Enhanced Enforcement Program,” of the project files.
 Any contractor requests for COZEEP that are denied by the resident engineer should be in writing to the contractor stating the reasons for denial of the COZEEP support.

 - If a change order is processed that requires COZEEP support, and it is estimated that existing state-furnished materials funding for COZEEP is not sufficient, include additional funding for COZEEP as part of the change order.